 Important: The routing is defined with the annotation @route and is not done in a configuration file: it's a design choice.

 The automated parameter set to true allows the methods of our class to be defined as sub routes of the main route /hello.

 '''

 namespace controllers;

 /

+(continues on next page)

 '''